 BEST FOR WRITING

-Xiron might not have as many features as other stylus replacements for iPad, but it connects automatically to your iPad and is super affordable.
-The Xiron is great for taking quick notes as it doesn’t need to connect through Bluetooth, just turn it on and go.
-It does lack pressure sensitivity and palm rejection, but the Xiron comes with a glove so you can still rest your hand on the display as you write or draw.
-Beyond the inexpensive price tag, the other advantage of going the Xiron route is the long 12-hour battery life.
+This pick might not have as many features as other Apple Pencil alternatives, but it connects automatically to your iPad and is super affordable — not to mention it has thousands of great reviews.
+The Active Stylus is great for taking quick notes as it doesn’t need to connect through Bluetooth, just turn it on and go.
+It does lack pressure sensitivity and palm rejection, but it comes with a glove so you can still rest your hand on the display as you write or draw.
+Beyond the inexpensive price tag, the other advantage of going this route is the long 12-hour battery life.
 It’s not the best by any stretch, but it is a viable, affordable option.

 BEST WIDE GRIP